retrosight/rest/documentation-template.md

 #### Request

-Showing developers exactly what they can expect in request and response values when using is perhaps the simplest way to complete this portion of the documentation.
+* Showing developers exactly what they can expect in request and response values when using is perhaps the simplest way to complete this portion of the documentation.
+* Use triple backticks to create fenced code blocks.

 ```
 GET https://example.com/stores/123